 Students participating in the Clinic play an integral role in defining how civil liberties and other public values will be protected in an increasingly high-tech world.

-The mission of Boalt’s Sports and Entertainment Law Society (SELS) is to educate the Boalt Hall community about legal opportunities and issues in the entertainment and sports industries.
+The mission of Boalt's Sports and Entertainment Law Society (SELS) is to educate the Boalt Hall community about legal opportunities and issues in the entertainment and sports industries.
 SELS also strives to facilitate opportunities for students to network not only with each other, but also with legal professionals in these industries.
-As a relatively new and expanding organization, new members are particularly welcome with their ideas, efforts and enthusiasm.
-SELS plans to sponsor many events in the 2003-2004 academic year.
-These events include guest lectures and social events, such as tailgates at the Oakland Coliseum and movie nights.
-Additionally, SELS seeks to develop its strength as a resource for students to connect with alumni and seek employment opportunities in the sports and entertainment industries.
+SELS regularly sponsors many events during the academic year, including both guest lectures and social events.
+SELS thereby provides a resource for students to connect with alumni and other industry-leading professionals and seek employment opportunities in the sports and entertainment industries.

 If you are interested in finding out more, contact the Sports and Entertainment Law Society through e-mail: firstname.lastname@example.org

 Universities Allied for Essential Medicines (UAEM) is an initiative linking members of universities in the US, the UK, and Canada who are concerned that the research, patenting and licensing policies of academic institutions are restricting access to medicines in poor countries.
 In cooperation with top experts in international medicine access and technology transfer, UAEM has created a unique contract that universities can adopt to increase access to medical innovations in developing countries while maintaining or even improving drug development.